15 Week Program

 Living in this simple way creates a unique sense of community in the village.
 As a result of constantly living, learning, and working together, the students have plenty of time to get to know each other well.
 There are some scheduled activities in the evenings, and the other evenings are often spent studying and sharing together.
 The staff is also very involved in the community life and provide a broad range of experience from which the students may glean.
 Overall, a strong bond of friendship is formed between people who share the same desire to help others improve their quality of life through service with a Christian emphasis.

-The first four weeks, emphasizes a simple lifestyle of labor-intensive activities.
-Students’ hand-pump water for animal and human consumption, wash their laundry by hand, and cook most meals outdoors using a variety of methods.
+The first five weeks emphasize a simple lifestyle of labor-intensive activities.
+Students’ may hand-pump water for animal and human consumption, wash their laundry by hand, and cook most meals outdoors using a variety of methods.
 All activities, including academic classes, worship and community life are conducted within the village.
 In order to simulate the isolation that persons often feel when first arriving in a developing area, students are not permitted contact with people outside the village except by snail mail.
+Cell phones use is highly discouraged.

 Phase 2 is approximately six weeks in length.
 Running water and electricity are restored to the kitchen and classroom